Multiscale matrix pencils for separable reconstruction problems: Exponential fitting

-More generally $\sigma$ and $\tau$ can belong to $\qz^+$ and $\qz$ respectively, as discussed further below.
+with $\Im(\cdot)$ denoting the imaginary part.
+More generally, $\sigma$ and $\tau$ can belong to $\qz^+$ and $\qz$ respectively, as discussed in Section 2.5.
 The values $\sigma$ and $\tau$ are called the scaling factor and shift term respectively.
 We denote the collected samples by